pupilfirst/wd301-scripts/handling-advanced-ui-events/create-new-task/README.md

 In this file, we provide a `dispatch`, `projectID`, and `task` to create a new task.
 We are sending a POST request to `{API_ENDPOINT}/projects/{projectID}/tasks/` as mentioned in [Create Task API doc](https://wd301-api.pupilfirst.school/#/Tasks/post_projects__projectId__tasks)

 Next, we need to create a context, so that we can pass around the state and actions to components.
-Open `src/context/task/context.tsx` and create `TasksStateContext` and `TasksDispatchContext`.
-We will also create `useTasksState` and `useTasksDispatch` hooks to make it easier to use.
+Open `src/context/task/context.tsx` and create `TasksStateContext` and `TasksDispatchContext` similar to how we added `ProjectsStateContext` and `ProjectsDispatchContext` .
+We will also create `useTasksState` and `useTasksDispatch` hooks to make the context easier to use in components.

 ```tsx
 import React, { createContext, useContext, useReducer } from "react";